alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Multiple Toast Instances

-Use `allowMultiple` to allow multiple Toast notifications to exist simultaneously on the page.
+Use `multiple` to allow multiple Toast notifications to exist simultaneously on the page.
 By default, only one Toast is displayed at a time.

 ```tsx
 import {